 Is there a program fee for TEALS?
 What are possible sources of funding?

-For our other models of support, TEALS requires schools to reimburse volunteers for any costs they incur to participate in the program, such as background checks and fingerprinting.
+For 2019-20 school year, TEALS no longer requires a stipend for volunteers.
+Schools are still expected to reimburse volunteers for certain costs they incur to participate in the program, such as mileage, background checks, and fingerprinting.

 In all cases, schools are required to provide the necessary textbooks and technology required to run the course.